Tuesday, November 05, 2024

 Sister dearest (our designated driver) has not tasted the newer brands of buco pies, so we decided to buy all three to compare them.
 All of the stores also sell egg pies as well as other variants of the buko pie such as ube buko pie but we only bought the classic coconut pies.

 Colette’s is the original of all the coconut pies.
 Since high school days, whenever we went to Tagaytay, it was a favorite pasalubong item.
-The taste has not change.
+The taste has not changed.
 The coconut bits are tender, the crust not too flaky.
-It has the right combination of coconut, filling and it isn’t sweet.
+It has the right combination of coconut bits, filling and it isn’t sweet.
 One box costs ₱300.00, the cheapest of the three pies.

 Cecilia’s is the newest brand to join the coconut pie trend.
 Selling at ₱350.00, it has a thin crust with big chunks/ pieces of coconut (large bits were a bit hard, chewy) inside with a sweet filling.
 I could taste some actual sugar bits and when you reach towards the thick outer part, it was salty.